-When it comes to having breakfast during a Walt Disney World vacation, most people grab a quick bite at their resort’s counter service before heading out to the parks.
+When having breakfast during a Walt Disney World vacation, most people grab a quick bite at their resort’s counter service before heading out to the parks.
 But that’s no fun!

-Since it’s your vacation (translate= a time to relax), we think you should plan a full resort day or at least one day where you sleep in and enjoy a leisurely breakfast.
-One of our favorite places to do just that is at Disney’s Grand Floridian Cafe is the perfect place to do the latter.
+Since it’s your vacation (translate: a time to relax), we think you should plan a full resort day or at least one day where you sleep in and enjoy a leisurely breakfast.
+Disney’s Grand Floridian Cafe is the perfect place to do the latter.

-Whether you want an order of Mickey waffles or something more elaborate, the Grand Floridian Cafe tends to deliver.
-Plus, it’s always fun to visit the iconic Victorian-style hotel, whether staying as a guest or only visiting for a meal.
+Whether you want an order of Mickey waffles or something more elaborate, the Grand Floridian Cafe delivers.
+Plus, it’s always fun to visit the iconic Victorian-style hotel.

-When planning a breakfast at Grand Floridian Cafe, you’ll want to secure a reservation in advance.
-However, the restaurant does take walk-ups based on availability.
+You’ll want to secure a reservation when planning a breakfast at Grand Floridian Cafe.
+However, the restaurant takes walk-ups based on availability.

-If you’re in the area and want to dine here, you can check the walk-up list in the My Disney Experience app if you’re in the area.
-If seats are available, you can usually join the list from the app.
+You can check the walk-up list in the My Disney Experience app if you’re in the area.
+If seats are available, you can usually join the wait list from the app.
 Of course, you can also always check with a cast member at the restaurant’s entrance.

 A menu is posted outside the restaurant.
-One of the things we enjoy most about dining at Grand Floridian Cafe is open for breakfast between 7:30 a.m. and 11:00 a.m.
-However, their breakfast menu extends through lunch which is served until 2:00 p.m.
+One of the things we enjoy most about dining at Grand Floridian Cafe is that their breakfast menu extends through lunch, which is served until 2:00 p.m.

-Jessica ordered a hot chocolate.
-When the waitress dropped off this indulgence, she exclaimed, “Alright, NOBODY JEALOUS!”
+On a previous visit, Jessica ordered a hot chocolate.
+When the waitress dropped off this indulgence, she exclaimed, “Alright, no one’s jealous!”

 Needless to say, we all envied the drink.
 And with this presentation, who wouldn’t?

 Jess also ordered the Brioche French Toast.
-This item is described per the menu as Madagascar vanilla bean-scented Brioche French toast served with bacon or sausage.
+The menu describes this item as Madagascar vanilla bean-scented Brioche French toast served with bacon or sausage.

 I went with the old-fashioned pancakes, which come with a choice of bacon or sausage.

 These were traditional pancakes.
 While they were good, they weren’t anything to brag about.
-They were nothing like the scrumptious thin and crispy pancakes at Steakhouse 71.
+They were nothing like the scrumptious thin and crispy pancakes we had for breakfast at Steakhouse 71.

-However, if you are looking for something standard or have a picky eater, the pancakes are a fine choice.
+However, the pancakes are a fine choice if you want something standard or have a picky eater.
 Unfortunately, I probably wouldn’t order them on a return visit because of their simplicity.

 Stacey ordered the traditional Eggs Benedict.
-Per the menu, these are described as two-poached eggs, toasted English muffin, Canadian bacon, and hollandaise served with marinated tomato salad.
+Per the menu, these are described as two-poached eggs, toasted English muffins, Canadian bacon, and hollandaise served with marinated tomato salad.

-Additionally, I wanted to mention that Grand Floridian Cafe has a Lobster Benedict on the menu.
+*Grand Floridian Cafe used to have a Lobster Benedict on the menu.
 It’s described as two-poached eggs, lobster, asparagus, and hollandaise on a toasted English muffin.
 And at one time, they had a Benedict flight.
 That dish combined three types of eggs Benedict, including one with chorizo.
 As of our last visit, these two options are no longer available.

-On another visit, I ordered avocado toast, another excellent option.
+On another visit, I ordered avocado toast, which is one of my favorite things.
 The menu describes this as avocado, fire-roasted tomatoes, and micro greens on multigrain toast.
 This is a plant-based dish.